-Today we are going to talk about ant baits and how they work in keeping your home and its surrounding free from ants.
+Today we are going to talk about 5 best ant baits and how they work in keeping your home and its surrounding free from ants.
 So let us start by answering the question that many of you may want to know the answer to:

 Ant Bait Product Reviews

 Maxforce Quantum 0.03% - Best Liquid Ant Bait